-A charity, founded by Morningstar Pharmaceuticals’ owner Dr Nik Kotecha and his wife Moni, has donated half a million pounds to help hundreds of thousands of people impacted by the coronavirus pandemic in India.
+A charity, founded by Morningside Pharmaceuticals’ owner Dr Nik Kotecha and his wife Moni, has donated half a million pounds to help hundreds of thousands of people impacted by the coronavirus pandemic in India.

 Randal Charitable Foundation’s donation to the British Asian Trust’s Covid-19 Emergency Appeal helped save over 137,000 lives with emergency kits between June and November 2020.